The origin of synarché and why it is an infinity greater than all infinities

 And there you have it.
 The origin of "with-beginning" or synarché, spelled with a ξ.
 Etymologically sound, graphically elegant, a nice solid foundation upon which to build a truly paradisaical "infinity."

-With that solved, there remained the issue of whether to call this synarché or synarche, to make it easier for others to write it -- diacriticals like é are not always easy to enter into a computer, say, for example, in a URL.
+With that solved, there remained the issue of whether to call this synarché or synarche, to make it easier for others to write it.
+Diacriticals like é are not always easy to enter into a computer, say, for example, in a URL.
 Or they can cause display problems in some older terminals (which display something like "synarché").
 Should it be www.synarché.org or www.synarche.org?
 One should think about such consequences when one creates new words.
 And what about mathematicians who are already using xsi to refer to random variables?
 Are there other similar collisions?
 (Yes, for one example, a little bit of research on the similar word synarchy turns up a whole host of references that are not at all related to mathematical symbols for infinity.)

-The answer will not please everyone, but there may not be a way to please everyone on such matters -- the experts who are to be pleased are often the most hair-splitting, since it is by splitting hairs that etymological experts learn and know what they know.
+The answer will not please everyone, but there may not be a way to please everyone on such matters -- the experts who are to be pleased are often the most hair-splitting, since it is by splitting hairs that etymological experts learn what they know.
 So here's the answer:

-Synarché, a new word for what was formerly known as infinity -- well, actually, something much bigger -- can be spelled synarché or synarche; either one is acceptable, but synarchy is already taken, so we'll hold firm to the e to keep things clear.
+Synarché, a new word for what was formerly known as infinity -- well, actually, something much bigger -- can be spelled synarché or synarche; either one is acceptable, but synarchy is already taken, so we'll hold firm to the e at the end to keep things clear.
 The symbol xsi "ξ", which is to be used when referring to the center of the rotated Riemann Sphere with i, j, and k as described above, or to the point where mathematical infinity touches reality, or to all of creation, is just too beautiful to lay aside in pursuit of something more pedantically perfect.

 If my intuition about it is correct, people who are already using xsi "ξ" for random variables may enjoy the fact that they're also touching infinity from time to time as they go about their work.
 (I have a future essay in mind regarding specifically what is meant by "touching infinity," or rather, we should now say "touching synarché," since mathematical infinity cannot be touched, but synarché can -- it is everywhere.)
 If I am incorrect, no one will care about what I write here so the point is moot.